Batteries in the Trash are DANGEROUS!

 Waste Management

-Waste Management takes residential batteries for free.
+WM takes household batteries for free for residents within unincorporated Monterey County.
+This program does not include King City.
 Place batteries in a quart size zipper bag and place the bag on top of your blue recycling cart when you put it out on your pick up day.

 Tri Cities Disposal & Recycling